AdamUlicny/EcoParse/README.md

 > You need an AI-capable machine for Ollama.
 > For running the recommended models with 8b-30b parameters, we used a 20GB VRAM GPU in a powerful workstation.

+> [!NOTE]
+> Both Ollama and Gemini support fine tuning models.
+> EcoParse can use customised models.

 **Need help?** See the [Docker installation guide](documentation/docker-guide.md) for detailed instructions and troubleshooting.

 ### 📋 Manual Installation